 The project has been hanging on with a token amount of money and people assigned to it, but has not achieved anywhere close to the benefits that were originally promised.

 The project is about to overspend by a significant amount of money.
-Whether this will achieve more than the originally forecast benefits or not, the project should be stopped so a full cost benefit analysis can be completed and an informed decision made.
+Whether this will achieve more than the originally forecast benefits or not, the project should be stopped.
+Then a full cost benefit analysis can be completed and an informed decision made.

 Your project manager and/or senior BAs have decided to leave.
 If the project is not finished or close to finishing, now is a good time to re-evaluate and decide if it’s worth continuing.
 It’s likely this loss of key staff will have a significant detrimental effect on timelines anyway, so using the time wisely beforehand could save pain down the track.

-It’s mid-year and the board decide that they’re going to change strategic direction.
+It’s mid-year and the board decides to change strategic direction.
 This invalidates one of your project’s key assumptions.
-At this point you need to go to the project steering committee with a recommendation to stop and re-allocate the resources to another project that better contributes towards the strategic goals.
+At this point, you need to go to the project steering committee with a recommendation to stop and re-allocate the resources to another project that better contributes towards the strategic goals.

-– Re-evaluate the benefits regularly to make sure that your assumptions still hold true and any changes, to policies for example, do not affect your expected return on investment.
+- Re-evaluate the benefits regularly to make sure your assumptions still hold true and any changes, to policies for example, do not affect your expected return on investment

 How can Psoda help?